-There were no new accounting policies adopted during the three months ended August 31, 2010.
+There were no new accounting policies adopted during the six month period ended November 30, 2010.

 3. Capital risk management

 The Company's objectives when managing capital are to:

 - Maintain its ability to continue as a going concern in order to provide returns to shareholders and benefits to other stakeholders; - Maintain a flexible capital structure which optimizes the cost of capital at acceptable risk; - Ensure sufficient cash resources to fund its research and development activity, to pursue partnership and collaboration opportunities and to maintain ongoing operations.